 The Marketing Career Path - Step 5 - Chief Marketing Officer

 The Chief Marketing Officer, or CMO, is the most senior marketing position.
 The modern-day CMO does not have a generic, one-size-fits-all background.
 They are responsible for heading all areas of marketing, including developing, planning, and overseeing the execution of all marketing initiatives.
 The CMO reports to the Chief Executive Officer (CEO) and is ultimately responsible for the ROI of marketing initiatives in the company.

 While this is a useful outline of a conventional marketing career path, it is not comprehensive.
 There are many different kinds of marketers: brand marketers, cultural anthropologists, marketing technologists, agency marketers, marketing consultants, and many different job roles and responsibilities that fall under each category.

-Unfortunately, understanding how to break into the marketing industry, the skills needed to be successful in marketing, and understanding the entire marketing landscape can be difficult.
-One reason AgencySparks is co-hosting SPARKsouth, an all-day digital conference (happening this Friday!) is to help aspiring marketers designed to work through these questions and manage expectations for those looking to gain insight into what it takes to become a successful marketing professional.
+Unfortunately, understanding how to break into the marketing industry, the skills needed to be successful in marketing, and the entire marketing landscape can be difficult.
+One reason AgencySparks co-hosts SPARKsouth, an all-day digital conference, is to help aspiring marketers by answering questions and managing expectations.
+Conference attendees gain insight into what it takes to become a successful marketing professional.

 Read about the latest SPARKSouth conference and watch the speaker videos here.

 If you are a senior marketer…

 looking to fill empty roles or you are a senior marketer looking for your next gig, AgencySparks is now offering a recuiting service.
 Read more about how we can help you here: AgencySparks Offers Marketing Recruiting.